lamtharnhantrakul/shimon_hero_DQN/README.md

 ![Alt text](assets/local_minimum_2.gif?raw=true "Title")

 ## Q-learning
 For a detailed treatment on DQN and Deep Reinforcement Learning, refer to the [original DeepMind Atari DQN Paper](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning/).
-The DQN model in this work is based on very well documented and explained blogs by [Ben Lau] (https://yanpanlau.github.io/2016/07/10/FlappyBird-Keras.html) and [Yen Chen Lin] (https://github.com/yenchenlin/DeepLearningFlappyBird).
+The DQN model in this work is based on very well documented and explained blogs by [Ben Lau](https://yanpanlau.github.io/2016/07/10/FlappyBird-Keras.html) and [Yen Chen Lin](https://github.com/yenchenlin/DeepLearningFlappyBird.html).

 ## Video
 Check out the demo video here!